Summer Olympics Trip: An American in Paris

 Tour de France - weekend detour in San Sebastian and Bilbao

-During a rainstorm, I stopped at a small cafe for lunch in San Sebastian.
+During a rainstorm, I stopped at a small cafe in San Sebastian for lunch.
 A nice girl and her dog offered me a seat by the window.
 She asked if I was in town to see the peloton in a couple hours.
 Bicycle race?
 I actually had no idea.

 The podium for this leg of the Tour de France was at the next bridge.
 No wonder there were so many people in town that weekend!
 Bilbow is highly recommended for art and architecture fans.
 Bilbao, Spain Photos